A variety of characters in a peaceful setting

 Our Home & Location

-Our lovely home is situated right on the edge of the Lincolnshire Wolds, tucked away at the end of a country lane, with beautiful uninterrupted views across the fields to the church.
-We not only have few neighbours close by, but we also benefit from no passing traffic immediately outside, so we can amble off for a short distance down the lane with both dogs and all the cats in tow (the cats love joining us for a walk).
+We are right on the edge of the Lincolnshire Wolds, tucked away at the end of a country lane, with beautiful uninterrupted views across the fields to the church.
+We have few neighbours close by, and benefit from having no passing traffic immediately outside, so we can amble off for a short distance down the lane with both dogs and all the cats in tow (the cats never miss an opportunity to join us for a walk).

 We're rurally located, less than a 10 minute drive from the market town of Spilsby.
 For those interested in the history of the Lancaster, The Lincolnshire Aviation Heritage Centre is just a stone's throw away, and the Lancaster can occasionally be seen flying directly overhead.
 It's even possible to book a Lancaster 'experience' where you get to explore inside as it taxis on the runway.
 Close by are the ruins of Bolingbroke Castle, where Henry Bolingbroke (later Henry IV) was born.
 20 minutes away you can find Tattershall Castle (National Trust), and 30 minutes away, the beautiful and historical town of Woodhall Spa, which has significant world war 2 connections, and the most fabulous cinema in the country - Kinema in the Woods....